 Looking for a recipe for perfect chocolate crinkle cookies?
 Look no further!
 These are easy to make with a fudgy brownie center and a sweet crunchy exterior.

-We made these cookies after the first snowfall here in Virginia.
+We love making cookies in the winter, and we made these crinkle cookies after the first snowfall in Virginia.
 The kids loved how they looked like little snowballs, and really loved watching them crack in the oven.
-My husband was pretty smitten too.
-He loves brownies, so the fudgy interiors and crispy, crinkled exteriors made all of his cookie dreams come true.

 We love this version of crinkle cookies, but we also love changing things up!
 These cookies are really easy to customize.